Sage/carbon/src/components/animated-menu-button/notes.md

 - Try not to create any duplication between the Menu component, and this component.

 # Related Components
 - Choosing between variants of the same page, or filtering content?
-Try Tabs. <!-- TODO link -->
+[Try Tabs](/components/tabs "Try Tabs").
 - Positioning your primary navigation?
-Try Navigation Bar. <!-- TODO link -->
+[Try Navigation Bar](/components/navigation-bar "Try Navigation Bar").
 - Navigating the hierarchy of the app?
-Try Menu. <!-- TODO link -->
+[Try Menu](/components/menu "Try Menu").